Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 ## Conclusion

-From this point forward, you can create any number of pre and post scripts for your own firewall setup.
-Simply drop the scripts in the folders specified in the section [Location and Structure](#location-and-structure).
+From this point forward, you can create any number of pre and post bash scripts for your firewall.
+Simply drop any bash scripts you wish to load with CSF inside the folders `/usr/local/include/csf/pre.d/` and `/usr/local/include/csf/post.d/`.

+For a quick reference to the file and folder names, you can view the section [Location and Structure](#location-and-structure).

 <br />